Parks and Recreation

 Although Burleith is very close to the center of the city, a 5-minute walk into the park can bring you into the middle of the woods, with no houses in sight.
 Administered by the National Park Service, Glover Archbold Park borders Burleith on the north and west.
 Two sections of Glover Archbold Park are open areas that are special recreation areas for Burleith.
 The lower Green Lot is at 37th Street and Whitehaven Parkway, and the Upper Field is north of 39th Street, between Burleith, Hillandale, and Glover Park.
-This space is popular for dog walking, but be aware that the Park Service requires dogs to be leashed.
+Both spaces are popular for dog walking, but be aware that the Park Service requires dogs to be leashed.
 Trails through the woods link Burleith to the C&O canal towpath and to Rock Creek Park.

 Ellington Field is a safe, green, and enjoyable place for community residents to go for a run, kick around a soccer ball, or enjoy a lazy Sunday afternoon picnic.
-Local school teams also compete there, and the cheers of their supporters can be heard from blocks away.
+Local school teams and pick-up leagues also compete there, and the cheers of their supporters can be heard from blocks away.
 Access to the rubberized running track, playing fields, bleachers, and landscaped gardens is through entrances on 38th Street NW and 39th Street NW, between R Street NW and Reservoir Road NW.

 Especially for Kids

 The Tot Lot is a beloved local landmark located on 35th and S Streets NW next to the home of Halcyon Arts Lab (S&R Foundation's "arts incubator") at the former Fillmore School.
 Beautifully renovated by the former Corcoran School or Art + Design in 2000 and by the S&R Foundation in 2018–2019, it includes slides, swings, a playhouse, and a sandbox.
 The Tot Lot is also home to the annual Burleith Halloween Party.